Non Deductible IRA vs Brokerage Account – Which is Better?

 What is a Non Deductible IRA Contribution?

-For many, contributions to a traditional IRA can be tax deductible.
-However, if you are covered by an employer’s retirement plan (a 401(k) or 403(b) for example) you are not allowed to make contributions to IRAs that are tax deductible if your income is above a certain level.
+For many, contributions to a traditional IRA can be tax deductible or essentially made with pre-tax dollars.
+However, if you are covered by an workplace retirement plan (a 401(k) or 403(b) for example) you are not allowed to make pre-tax contributions to IRAs if your household modified adjusted gross income is above the IRS income limits (which for 2025 is $143,000, however there are exceptions for non-covered spouses).

 However anyone, regardless of income, is able to make a contribution to a traditional IRA, but receive no tax deduction for the contribution.
 This is commonly referred to as a Non-Deductible IRA contribution.